Here’s how much increases to the standard deduction could save you on taxes

 |$3,000

-Filers should also note there are some major changes to tax deductions for tax year 2022 (to be filed in spring 2023) as many expanded benefits of the American Rescue Plan go away.
+Filers should also note there are some major changes to tax deductions for the 2022 tax year (to be filed in spring 2023) as many expanded benefits of the American Rescue Plan go away.

 For further information on 2022 filing year credits and deductions, visit the Internal Revenue Service.
 The deadline to file 2022 taxes will be Tuesday, April 18, 2023.